Free Shipping On All Orders Over $85!

 Instructions

-1. To a large bowl, add the cherry tomatoes, olive oil, shallots, garlic, lemon zest, lemon juice, kosher salt and pepper flakes.
+1. To a large bowl, add the cherry tomatoes, olive oil, shallots, garlic, lemon zest, lemon juice, and kosher salt.
 Mix together until the tomatoes and shallots are coated in the marinade.
 Cover the bowl and set aside at room temperature for 2-4 hours.

 2. For the polenta, in a dutch oven, bring the chicken broth, water, and olive oil a boil over medium high heat.
 Reduce the heat to medium low and whisk in the polenta.
 Season with the salt and cook for 10 minutes stirring occasionally with a wooden spoon.
 Stir in the parmesan, pecorino, mascarpone and butter.
 Cook for 5 minutes stirring often.
 Add a 1/4 cup water if the mixture gets too thick.
 Remove from the heat.